ConcourseNotes/concoursenotes-website/README.md

 Concourse should now be running on [localhost:5000](http://localhost:5000/).

-We use a database, so ensure you have a local `.env` file that contains the testing deployment database:
+We use a database, so ensure you `EXPORT` the testing deployment database:

 ```
 DATABASE_URL=postgres://localhost:5432/java_database_name